 Gary is Senior Counsel in Colantuono, Highsmith & Whatley’s Grass Valley office and chair of our municipal practice group.
-He currently serves as Town Attorney for the Town of Yountville and Assistant City Attorney for the City of Auburn, as well as General Counsel for the Garden Valley Fire Protection District, Assistant General Counsel for the Higgins Fire District, and General Counsel for the First 5 Yuba Commission.
+He currently serves as Town Attorney for the Town of Yountville and Assistant City Attorney for the City of Auburn, as well as General Counsel for the Garden Valley Fire Protection District and Pine Grove Community Services District, Assistant General Counsel for the Higgins Fire District, and General Counsel for the First 5 Yuba Commission.
 His practice covers a range of public law issues, including land use, CEQA, public works contracting, contracts, labor and employment law, constitutional law, code enforcement, conflicts of interest, open meetings and records laws, and post-redevelopment issues.

 Gary’s current projects for clients include negotiation of a complex development agreement related to the sale of a multimillion dollar hotel; labor negotiations with public safety employee units under the Meyers-Milias-Brown Act (MMBA); advice regarding several labor grievances and employee discipline matters; and preparing a legislative subpoena for records critical to an investigation into use of affordable housing.

 Before joining CH&W, Gary served as City Attorney for the City of Firebaugh and advised municipal clients throughout California on a wide range of issues, including counties, cities, school districts, and special districts.